zentouro/rces-final/README.md

 -------
 #### Analyses
 The `final_project.ipynb` notebook uses the package `intake-esm` to query and load model experiments that include all three of the variables of interest.

-My plan is to mask the atmospheric variables (tasmax and tas) to only the grid cells that match the land variable (smsos) - and create global plots for visual comparison, as well as plot timeseries to show climate change-related trends in each variable across multiple models.
+This could easily be adjusted for other variables used across CMIP6.

+After masking the loaded model experiments across land, I plot all queried models to visually compare spread for various experiments.
+I also calculated and plot a spatial pearsons correlation for two of the model experiments.

+The second half of the notebook loads the entire time series for the same models, variables, and experiments, reduced to global annual mean and combined into a single large dataset.
+This is then plotted over the entire model run for visual analysis of climate change-related drends.

 #### Future Work

-I'll also calculate the correlations between the variables for a single model, and compare variables across multiple model experiments.
+This notebook could be expanded to include cross-correlation for all queried model experiments.
+There are also several other drougt-associated variables in CMIP6 that could be incorporated.